-The National Do Not Call Registry: How To Register and Common Questions
+National Do Not Call Registry: Information About Registration and Several Common Questions

-the National Do Not Call Registry can reduce the number of unwanted calls you receive, but scammers will still call
+the National Do Not Call Registry can reduce the number of unwanted calls you receive from legitimate telemarketers, but scammers will still call anyway

 How to Register A phone number